 A new timely health policy topic every month.

 Slept in?
 No problem.
-The past two years of our Eggheads webinar series is available right here.
+Videos of past Eggheads webinars are available right here.

 From gun control to housing to health care costs, Colorado lawmakers did not shy away from controversy in 2023.
 CHI's legislative team and Representatives Judy Amabile and Dafna Michaelson Jenet discuss health policy developments with a focus on behavioral health.